 garycantrell@GreatoaksPCC.com

-· more autonomy in local clinic policies,
+· autonomy in regulated clinic operations,

 · maintaining local clinic identity/brand, and